paulthomason/pico/README.md

 # Mini OS

-The goal of this project is shifting toward running the Pico‑8 fantasy console directly on the ST7735 screen connected to a Raspberry Pi.
-What began as a simple menu driven interface is evolving into a lightweight launcher for Pico‑8 cartridges.
+Mini OS is a lightweight launcher for the Pico‑8 fantasy console.
+It runs on a small 128×128 ST7735 display attached to a Raspberry Pi and offers a simple menu for basic device tasks.

-The interface now includes a Settings screen.
-A **Display** submenu lets you change the LCD backlight brightness, choose a different font, select a color scheme and adjust the text size.
-Additional menu options briefly display the current date and time, a system monitor showing CPU temperature, load, frequency, memory and disk usage, and a network info screen with the current IP address and Wi-Fi SSID.
-Shutdown and Reboot options are available at the bottom of the Settings screen for safely powering off or restarting the Pi.
-An "Update and Restart" option pulls the latest code and restarts the service so the update takes effect.
-A "Git Pull" option on the Settings menu fetches the latest code without rebooting.
+The interface provides a **Settings** screen with a **Display** submenu for changing brightness, font, color scheme and text size.
+Utilities show the current date, time, system information and network details.
+You can also reboot or shut down the Pi.

+Built‑in games, the image gallery and note taking features have been removed to keep the focus on Pico‑8 and these small utilities.

-The color scheme selector now includes Mac&nbsp;Terminal palettes like **Terminal Basic**, **Grass**, **Man Page**, **Novel**, **Ocean**, **Red Sands**, **Espresso**, **Homebrew** and **Pro** in addition to the default theme.
+The color scheme selector includes Mac&nbsp;Terminal palettes such as **Terminal Basic**, **Grass**, **Man Page**, **Novel**, **Ocean**, **Red Sands**, **Espresso**, **Homebrew** and **Pro** in addition to the default theme.
 Your last selected scheme is written to `settings.json` so it loads the same palette after a reboot.

-Several small games are included: the reaction-based **Button Game**, the memory challenge **Launch Codes**, classics like **Snake** and **Tetris**, a simple **Rock Paper Scissors**, **Space Invaders**, and a text based adventure called **Vet Adventure**.
-Recent additions like **Axe**, **Trivia**, **Two Player Trivia**, **Hack In**, **Pico WoW**, and a minimalist top-down driving game **GTA 1997** round out the selection.
-They can be started from the **Games** submenu and make use of the three buttons and joystick directions for input.

-While these built‑in games remain, the long term goal is to launch the Pico‑8 application so that any cartridge can run full screen on the 128×128 display.
-Work is underway to streamline the interface for this purpose.

-An **Image Gallery** viewer is also included.
-Create an `images/` directory (the program will create it if missing) and place your 128x128 PNG or JPEG files there.
-When started from the menu you can flip through the pictures using the joystick left and right, and press the joystick in to return to the main menu.

-Selecting **Notes** from the main menu now opens a small submenu with **Novel Typer**, **Write Note** and **Read Note**.
-Write Note launches the onscreen keyboard for taking quick notes.
-Use the joystick to move the highlight and press it to select a key.
-The keyboard begins in uppercase mode and automatically switches to lowercase after the first letter is entered.
-Press **KEY1** to cycle between uppercase, lowercase and punctuation layouts, **KEY2** deletes the last character and **KEY3** saves the note.
-Novel Typer is an experimental text input method that uses all buttons and joystick directions: KEY1 changes letter pages, KEY2 deletes characters and KEY3 confirms the highlighted letter or exits.
-Read Note shows the text files stored in `/notes`; choose one to read it.
-While viewing a note you can press **KEY1** to edit the note, **KEY2** to delete it, and **KEY3** to return to the list (press **KEY3** again to go back to the main menu).

 ## Setup on Raspberry Pi OS Lite (32-bit)